 Although you cannot change an answer to a question after submitting your application, you can upload a clarifying statement to your application indicating that a question was mistakenly answered incorrectly.

 Renewal fees must be paid online through PALS.
 Licensees can pay using a Visa, Mastercard, American Express, or Discover Card.
 If you do not have one of these cards, you can obtain a pre-paid credit card for payment.
-Checks are no longer accepted.
-In 2020, the renewal fee for MDs is $360 and $330 for DOs.
+Checks are not accepted.

-9. What if I did not renew my license in time?
+8. What if I do not renew my license in time?

 Reactivation applications cannot be submitted online, reactivations must be submitted through the mail.
 The reactivation application for MDs can be found here.
 The reactivation application for DOs can be found here.